Learn

 That means staying calm and not moving everything you have to cash.
 That turns unrealized losses into realized ones, and eliminates the possibility of increasing the value of your investments in the future.
 What you can do, however, is consider rebalancing your portfolio.
 Rebalancing can bring your portfolio back in line with your ideal asset allocation so that you're not taking on too much risk or missing out on the advantages of proper diversification.

-A: Even if you can still retire right now, you might be seeking a little extra security in the face of an uncertain economy and potentially volatile market that continues into the second or even third years of your life after work.
+A: Even if you can still retire right now, you might be seeking a little extra security in the face of an uncertain economy and a potentially volatile market that continues into the second or even third years of your life after work.

 If that's the case, consider extending your career slightly.
 Even one or two additional years of earned income can make a big difference to the viability of your plan.
 That's because you reduce the amount of time you need to pull from your nest egg while simultaneously giving yourself more time to save up money (held as cash) to use during the first year or two of retirement.